marnatalia/h-m/README.md

 ) as f order by f.last_newhappypath
 ```

-Answer: At 70.75% Happy Path 1 has the the highest applicants drop rate.
+At 70.75% Happy Path 1 has the the highest applicants drop rate.

+#### Result:

 |last_newhappypath|count_last_newhappypath|newhappypathfunnel|drop_percent|
 |---|---|---|---|